Stick-slip and convergence of feedback-controlled systems with Coulomb friction: Conclusions

 \section{Conclusions}

-An analysis of stick-slip behavior during convergence of feedback-controlled motion with Coulomb friction has been developed.
-The most general case of frictional discontinuity at velocity zero-crossing has been assumed, and the parametric conditions for appearance of the stiction region around the equilibrium (set independently of the initial values) are derived.
+An analysis of the stick-slip behavior during settling of the feedback-controlled motion with Coulomb friction has been developed.
+The most general case of a frictional discontinuity at velocity zero-crossing has been assumed, and the parametric conditions for appearance of a stiction region, encompassing the equilibrium set, have been derived, that independent of the initial conditions.

+To notice is that a symmetric Coulomb friction about the origin (i.e. zero velocity) is considered.
+For an asymmetric friction, i.e. with different Coulomb friction coefficients $F_{c,\{p,n\}}$ for positive (p) and negative (n) direction, the provided analysis is equally valid and requires solely a separate trajectories evaluation for $x_3 > 0$ and $x_3 < 0$, cf. Section \ref{sec:3}.
+The aspects of Stribeck friction (see e.g. \cite{armstrong1994} for details) are not accounted as less relevant for principal stick-slip behavior, even though they certainly affect the period and shape of the corresponding stick-slip cycles.
+Here we recall that the Stribeck effect provides a short-term transient negative damping and, therefore, rather contributes to the fact that the trajectories each time leave earlier a stiction region, before (unavoidably) coming back into stiction at $x_2 \neq 0$.

 Theorem \ref{thm:1} and Corollary \ref{clr:1} proved the stiction region to be globally reachable and attractive.
-Theorem \ref{thm:2} stated that convergence is only asymptotically possible and occurs with at least one but mostly an infinite number of stick-slip cycles in a sequence.
-In particular, an 'ideal' convergence of the control configuration with all real poles in a neighborhood appears with one initial stick-slip cycle, followed by an asymptotic convergence without new stiction phases.
-The number of illustrative numerical examples, with different initial conditions and parameter settings, argue in favor of the developed analysis and provide additional insight into stick-slip mechanisms of controlled motion with Coulomb friction.
+Theorem \ref{thm:2} stated that the convergence is only asymptotically possible and occurs with at least one but mostly an infinite number of the stick-slip cycles in a sequence.
+In particular, an 'ideal' convergence of the control configuration with all real poles in a neighborhood to each other appears with one initial stick-slip cycle, followed by an asymptotic convergence without new stick-slip transitions.
+The number of illustrative numerical examples, with different initial conditions and parameter settings, argue in favor of the developed analysis and provide additional insight into the stick-slip mechanisms of a feedback controlled motion with Coulomb friction.